-8.1.1 SPARCstation 1+.
+8.1.1.
+SPARCstation 1+

 Figure 7 shows results from the self-scaling benchmark on the SPARCstation 1+.
 The uniqueBytes values that characterized the two performance regions are 12 MB and 42 MB.
-Figure 7(a)-(d) show the file cache performance region, measured with uniqueBytes = 12 MB.
-Figure 7(f)-(i) show the disk performance region, measured with uniqueBytes = 42 MB.
-In addition to what we learned from our first self-ACM Transactions on Computer Systems, Vol. 12, No. 4, November 1994.
+Graphs a-d show the file cache performance region, measured with unique-Bytes = 12 MB.
+Graphs f-i show the disk performance region, measured with uniqueBytes = 42 MB.
+In addition to what we learned from our first self-scaling benchmark, we see the following: